iirccm/Bug-Report/Guideline-1.md

 Guideline-1
 ===========

-I got these information from [how to write a good bug report](https://www.softwaretestinghelp.com/how-to-write-good-bug-report/) and remove or arranged some parts according my usage.
+I got these information from [how to write a good bug report](https://www.softwaretestinghelp.com/how-to-write-good-bug-report/) and remove or arranged some parts according to my usage.
+The link includes more about here and it's very useful for further information especially to gain a perspective from a developer eyes.
+Also, [this link](https://www.softwaretestinghelp.com/how-to-find-a-bug-in-application-tips-and-tricks/) gives good information to start "catching" a bug on a system.

 -----------------------------------------------------------------------------------------------
 **Reporter:** Your in game name (ign).